luluhoc/medusa-plugin-abandoned-cart/README.md

       from: string
       /* template id from sendgrid */
       templateId: string
+      /* header line of the email optional */ header?: string
       /* number of days to track */
       days_to_track?: number
       /* subject of the email optional */